 This involves cleaning and restoring the shine of the floor surface.
 To do this, use a special cleaner made for hardwood floors and a soft cloth or machine for buffing.
 If, despite your best efforts, you’re still dealing with roughness, it might be time to call in the pros.
 Trust me, sometimes it’s the only way to nail that perfect finish.

 The Best Way To Use Polyurethane and How to Fix Other Issues

 Polyurethane is a popular choice for protecting wood against moisture, weathering, and temperature variations.
 If you want to apply polyurethane, here are some questions and answers to help you do it effectively:

 What Will Happen If You Recoat Poly Too Soon?

-Wait for the recommended drying time between polyurethane coats to avoid problems such as bubbles, uneven finish, or peeling.
+Let me tell you, patience is key when you’re working with polyurethane.
+I’ve learned the hard way that not waiting long enough between coats can result in all kinds of headaches like bubbles, an uneven finish, or even peeling.
 The solvents in the new coat can mix with the previous coat, causing these issues if the previous coat has not cured fully.

 What Can You Do When You Applied Too Much Polyurethane?

 If you apply too much polyurethane, it can become sticky.
 To fix this, you must remove the excess within 30 minutes of applying polyurethane.